 But I have a very special fondness for the combination of ginger and molasses.
 Gingerbread might actually be my favorite holiday dessert, or at least my favorite Christmas cake.
 So much, so, that I have two versions of it on this blog: classic and gluten-free.

-These vegan molasses ginger cookies channel the spiciness and richness of gingerbread, but they cook in much less time than cake.
-Which means that you can whip up a batch at the last moment on Christmas eve, or anytime people stop by unexpectedly for a holiday gathering.
+These vegan molasses ginger cookies channel the sugar and spice of gingerbread.
+But they cook in much less time than gingerbread cake.
+You can whip up a batch for last minute enjoyment on Christmas eve.
+Or anytime people stop by unexpectedly for a holiday gathering.

 It’s Christmas eve, which means that many of you spent the nights working hard in your kitchens.
 Allow these cookies to be a sweet, and simple dessert for you tonight.

-Most vegans know the experience of having to skip dessert at a holiday gathering because the sweet offering isn’t vegan friendly.
-This year, try making a batch of these soft, sweet, and super fragrant cookies to share with loved ones and friends.
+Most vegans know the experience of having to skip dessert at a holiday gathering because the offering isn’t vegan-friendly.
+This year, try making a batch of these soft, sweet molasses ginger cookies to share with loved ones and friends.